shabeer-syed/ACEs/about.md

 ## What is trauma informed care? -the four R's
 Potential implications of the ACEs research can be conceptualised via the four "R's".
 The four R's represent key assumptions of trauma-informed approaches summarised by SAMHSA’s.

-* **Realisation** about trauma and understanding how trauma can affect families, groups, organizations, and communities as well as individuals.
+* **Realisation** about trauma and understanding how trauma can affect families, groups, organizational, communities, and individuals

-* **Recognise** the signs of trauma by people in the organization or system
+* **Recognising** the signs of trauma by people in the organisation or the system

-* **Respond** by applying trauma-informed approaches to all areas of care, including:
+* **Responding** by applying trauma-informed approaches to all areas of care, including:
-    * Changing the language of how we approach populations exposed to trauma, from greetings at the door to the language of executives and the governance board;
+    * Changing the language of how we speak about populations exposed to trauma, from greetings at the door to the language of executives and the governance board;

-    * Staff training and a budget that supports this ongoing training

     * Leadership that realises the role of trauma in the people they serve and their staff

-    * The organization has practitioners trained in evidence-based trauma practices.
+    * The organisation has practitioners trained in evidence-based trauma practices.
 The organisation's policies, such as mission statements, staff handbooks and manuals, promote a culture based on beliefs about resilience, recovery, and healing from trauma.

+    * Staff training and a budget that supports this ongoing training
-* **Resist re-traumatization**, avoid triggering painful memories, and re-traumatize clients with trauma histories.
-For example, they recognise that using restraints on a person who has been sexually abused or placing a child who has been neglected and abandoned in a seclusion room may be re-traumatizing and interfere with healing and recovery.
+* **Resist re-traumatisation** including avoiding triggering painful memories, and re-traumatise clients with trauma histories.
+For example, they recognise that using restraints on a person who has been sexually abused, or placing a child who has been neglected and abandoned in a seclusion room may be re-traumatising and interfere with healing and recovery.

 ## Contact information
 --------------------------------------------